xebia/cypress-training/docs/8-cloud.md

 ## Exercise 1.
 Connecting to the Cypress Cloud

-1. If you have not done it yet, create a free Cypress Cloud account
+1. If you have not done it yet, create a free Cypress Cloud account -> https://cloud.cypress.io/
+2. Create a project within your Cypress Cloud.
-2. Configure your local Cypress Configuration to make use of the Cypress Cloud
+3. Configure your project to use the Cypress Cloud.
-3. Run your tests from the commandline against the Cypress Cloud
+4. Run your tests from the commandline against the Cypress Cloud

 ## Bonus exercise